 \subsection{Results}

-We adopted accuracy as evaluation criteria for multi-choice MRC tasks.
-Tables \ref{dream_result}-\ref{cosmos_result} show the results of \textit{RekNet} compared with the baselines, as well as other public models on the leaderboard.
-Though some public works may have better performance with larger model size (e.g., 3.9 billion parameters for Megatron-BERT, 11 billion parameters for T5) or complex neural network (like DUMA), our proposed \textit{RekNet} obtains consistent improvements over all the benchmarks we evaluated, with acceptable model size (277 million parameters).
-For quantitative proof, significant test \cite{zhang2020retro} shows that \textit{RekNet} significantly improves the baseline on these benchmarks with $p-value < 0.01$.
+We adopt accuracy as evaluation criteria for multi-choice MRC.
+Tables \ref{dream_result}-\ref{cosmos_result} show the results of \textit{RekNet} compared with its baselines, as well as other public models on the leaderboard.
+Though some public works may have better performance with larger model size (e.g., $3.9$ billion parameters for Megatron-BERT, $11$ billion parameters for T5) or special complex neural network (like DUMA), our proposed \textit{RekNet} obtains consistent improvements over all evaluated benchmarks, with acceptable model size.
+For quantitative proof, significant test \cite{zhang2020retro} shows that \textit{RekNet} improves its baseline on evaluated benchmarks significantly with $p-value < 0.01$.

-Through further observation, we find that the improvement of \emph{RekNet} becomes less as the size of baseline increases (2.7\% v.s.
-1.2\%).
-By analyzing 50 randomly selected error cases over the baselines in DREAM, the proportion of the cases can be inferred just by several adjacent phrases decreases from 38\% to 26\% on ALBERT$_{base}$ and 16\% on ALBERT$_{xxlarge}$, and the cases requiring knowledge decreases from 26\% to 22\% on ALBERT$_{base}$ and 16\% on ALBERT$_{xxlarge}$.
+Through further observation, we find the improvement of \emph{RekNet} becomes less as the size of baseline increases (e.g., $3.1\%$ v.s. $1.1\%$ on DREAM).
+By analyzing $50$ randomly selected error cases over the baselines on DREAM, the proportion of the cases can be inferred just by several adjacent phrases decreases from $38\%$ to $26\%$ on ALBERT$_{base}$ and $16\%$ on ALBERT$_{xxlarge}$, and the cases requiring external knowledge decreases from $26\%$ to $22\%$ on ALBERT$_{base}$ and $16\%$ on ALBERT$_{xxlarge}$.
 This statistics indicates that, with more parameters and stronger encoding ability, larger model might have stronger ability to capture the relationships among adjacent phrases as well as encode knowledge implicitly by itself, which weakens the original benefit of \emph{critical information extraction} and \emph{knowledge injection}.

 Furthermore, we collect the training parameters of \textit{RekNet} and partial public works in Tables \ref{dream_result}-\ref{cosmos_result}, as Table \ref{parameter} shows.
 In conclusion, compared with the $244M$ parameters in the baseline ALBERT$_{xxlarge}$, only approximately $13.5\%$ additional parameters are introduced into \emph{RekNet}, which is less than other comparable works \cite{zhu2020dual,zhang2020dcmn}, as well as demonstrates the conciseness and efficiency of \emph{RekNet}.